plasne/aks-lab/08-Add-a-Database.md

 &nbsp;

+## Update your API so that both versions of the songs service are supported

+### Tips for updating the API

 <details>
   <summary>Versioning the API</summary>

 You may notice from the sample, that I do NOT create a major version of the API, like I suggested for the song service.
 Why?

 The song service needs to be a new major version because:

 - The data contract is changing - the ID will be a string now instead of an int.
 - The behaviors are changing - changes are persisted, multiple replicas are now supported.